 Climate, technology, inequality and other crises are not local — they're world-wide and they are inextricably intertwined.
-As Americans, we tend to see Republican Party voter-suppression, racism, misogyny, nationalism, and immigrant scape-goating, as uniquely American problems.
+As Americans, we tend to see partisan voter-suppression, racism, misogyny, nationalism, and immigrant scape-goating, as uniquely American problems.
 So too do we view efforts to corrupt and destroy our democracy by cyber-trolling, election hacking, disinformation, and bald-face lies.

 Yet none of it is unique to us.
 Rather, it's our local manifestation of a global assault on democracy by oligarchies, autocrats, and totalitarians in Hungary, Germany, Brazil, Poland, Turkey, India, Britain, the Philippines, and so on, all wielding the same strategies of dividing us against each other to enlarge the wealth and power of the elite few who place themselves above the law, immune from the suffering caused by their greed.

 Some observers see today's global assault on democracy as a conscious conspiracy by a faction of billionaires and CEOs whose think-tanks and research institutes warned them in advance of inevitable social-upheaval caused by the climate, technology, & inequality crises.
 Rather than risk democratic governments responding to popular pressure with remedies that fairly tax their wealth, impose effective environmental regulations on their businesses, and curtail corporate political power, they've jointly launched an international preemptive strike against democracy itself.